LeeAnnEditor/o365hq/blog/Dynamics 365 Field Service.md

 +++
 title = "Dynamics 365 Field Service"
-description = "Field Service delivers intelligent, world class field service.
+description = "Field Service delivers intelligent, world-class field service.
 Dynamics 365 helps organizations move to proactive and predictive service models by combining Field Service and Azure IoT to automate remote troubleshooting, so a specialist is only required when necessary. " date = 2019-10-17

 [taxonomies]